 Cancer is the result of changes in a cell’s DNA.
-DNA is the chemical in each of our cells that makes up our genes – the instructions for how our cells function.
-It’s packaged in chromosomes – long strands of DNA in each cell.
-We normally have 23 pairs of chromosomes in each cell in our body (one set of chromosomes comes from each parent).
+In recent years, scientists have made great progress in learning how certain changes in DNA can cause normal cells to become cancerous.
+DNA is the chemical in each of our cells that makes up our genes, which control how our cells function.
 We usually look like our parents because they are the source of our DNA.
 But DNA affects more than how we look.

-Most of the DNA mutations related to CUP probably occur during a person’s lifetime rather than having been inherited before birth.
-These acquired mutations may sometimes result from known exposures such as tobacco smoke, ultraviolet light, radiation, or certain cancer-causing chemicals, but often they occur for no apparent reason.
+Most of the DNA changes related to CUP probably occur during a person’s lifetime rather than having been inherited before birth.
+These are called acquired or sporadic mutations.
+These kinds of mutations may sometimes result from known exposures such as tobacco smoke, ultraviolet light, radiation, or certain cancer-causing chemicals, but often they occur for no apparent reason.